alensiljak/gnucash-portfolio-webui/README.md

 ### Execution

 All the functionality is provided through a web UI.
-To run, simply run the app with Python.
-Running
+Besides the desktop application, the server can be run with Python using

-`py app`
+`py gnucash_portfolio_webui`

-from the root folder will do.
+from the root folder.

 There are several ways to run the web app:

-1. Run `py app` directly,
+1. Run `py gnucash_portfolio_webui` directly,
 2. Run the "run" task from VS Code,
 3. Run "run.py run" (This script was created so that the app could be debugged with Python extension for Visual Studio Code).
+4. Run `gnucash_portfolio_webui.run.main()`

 ### Lint